-1. Note or email: if a student must leave school early, please send a note to the School Office.
+1. Note or email: if a student must leave school early, please send a note to the school office.
 The note must specify the name of the adult who will be picking up the student and the time they will be leaving.

-2. A student leaving early must be picked up by an approved adult at the School Office.
-The adult must sign the student out in the School Office and the student will then be brought to meet the adult.
+2. A student leaving early must be picked up by an approved adult.
+The adult must buzz at the school door and the student will then be brought to meet the adult.

-3. A student leaving school early is expected to make up all missed work.
+3. A student leaving school early is expected to make up for all missed work.